Edward McKendree Bounds

 Edward McKendree Bounds (August 15, 1835 – August 24, 1913) prominently known as E.M.
 Bounds, was an American author, attorney, and member of the Methodist Episcopal Church South clergy.
 He is known for writing 11 books, eight of which focused on the subject of prayer.
-Only two of Bounds' books were published before he died.
-After his death, Rev. Claudius (Claude) Lysias Chilton, Jr., grandson of William Parish Chilton and admirer of Bounds, worked on preserving and preparing Bounds' collection of manuscripts for publication.
+Only two of Bounds's books were published before he died.
+After his death, Rev. Claudius (Claude) Lysias Chilton, Jr., grandson of William Parish Chilton and admirer of Bounds, worked on preserving and preparing Bounds's collection of manuscripts for publication.
 By 1921, Homer W. Hodge completed additional editorial work.

 Early life

-Edward McKendree Bounds was born on August 15, 1835, in Shelbyville, Missouri, the son of Thomas Jefferson and Hester Ann "Hetty" Bounds (née Purnell).
+Edward McKendree Bounds was born on August 15, 1835, in Shelbyville, Missouri, the son of Thomas Jefferson Bounds and Hester Ann "Hetty" Bounds (née Purnell).
 In the preface to E.M.
-Bounds on Prayer, published by Hendrickson Christian Classics Series over 90 years after Bounds' death, it is surmised that young Edward was named after the evangelist, William McKendree, who planted churches in western Missouri and served as the fourth bishop of the Methodist Episcopal Church.
+Bounds on Prayer, published by Hendrickson Christian Classics Series over 90 years after Bounds's death, it is surmised that young Edward was named after the evangelist, William McKendree, who planted churches in western Missouri and served as the fourth bishop of the Methodist Episcopal Church.
 He was the fifth child, in a family of three sons and three daughters.

 Thomas Jefferson Bounds was one of the original settlers of Shelby County.
 Prior to organizing the County, Thomas Bounds served as the first Justice of the Peace.
 In April 1835, he was named County Clerk, followed by an appointment to serve as the County Commissioner in December 1835.
 In 1836, he began holding circuit court in his home, during the third term each year.
 In his capacity as County Commissioner, he platted the town into blocks and lots for new settlers.
 In 1840, he advanced the building of the First Methodist Church.
 In 1849, Thomas contracted tuberculosis and died.

 After his father's death, 14-year-old Bounds joined several other relatives in a trek to Mesquite Canyon in California, following the discovery of gold in the area.
 After four unsuccessful years, they returned to Missouri.
 Bounds studied law in Hannibal, Missouri, after which, at age 19, he became the youngest practicing lawyer in the state of Missouri.
 Although apprenticed as an attorney, Bounds felt called to Christian ministry in his early twenties during the Third Great Awakening.
 Following a brush arbor revival meeting led by Evangelist Smith Thomas, he closed his law office and moved to Palmyra, Missouri to enroll in the Centenary Seminary.
 Two years later, in 1859 at the age of 24, he was ordained by his denomination and was named pastor of the nearby Monticello, Missouri Methodist Church.